top of page

 The adjective 'flimsy' has an interesting etymology that reflects its inherent fragility.
 It is believed to have originated from the Middle English word 'flemsi,' which meant 'feeble' or 'frail.'
 'Flemsi' itself was likely influenced by the Old Norse word 'flim,' which meant 'thin' or 'slender.'
 Over time, 'flimsy' came to describe something lacking in strength, stability, or substance, often characterized by being easily damaged, broken, or torn.
 The etymology of 'flimsy' underscores its historical connection to the idea of feebleness and fragility, emphasizing the notion that objects or materials described as such are not robust or sturdy, making them prone to damage or deterioration.

-Quiz: Find the meaning of the adjective flimsy:
+Find the correct meaning of the adjective flimsy:

 Try Again!